Guide to Aging in Place

 Financial Health Assessment and Alternatives

-An important part in making the decision to age in place is to honestly evaluate you, or your loved one’s financial health.
-This involves looking at income and assets much as a company looks at their profit and loss statement.
-Assuming you, or your loved one has savings and retirement income, long term care insurance or is a veteran that qualifies for Aid & Attendance, then these are the funds that will be used to pay for needs in retirement.
+An important part in making the decision to age in place is to honestly evaluate your, or your loved one’s financial health.
+This involves looking at income and assets much as a company look at their profit and loss statement.
+Assuming you, or your loved one has savings and retirement income, long term care insurance, or is a veteran that qualifies for Aid & Attendance, then these are the funds that will be used to pay for needs in retirement.

 Also, look at Genworth’s Cost of Care Survey so you understand caregiving costs for both in-home care and higher levels of care in case your needs change and you need assisted living or skilled nursing.

-Legal Matter: Getting the Jump on Estate Planning
+Legal Matters: Getting the Jump on Estate Planning

 Older adults often face critical and complex issues such as income security, housing, utilities, protective services, abuse, neglect, and age discrimination, which is why advanced planning is so important.